okhanokbay/ExpyTableView/README.md

 }
 ```

-If a data source or delegate method is not being implemented by ExpyTableView, then it forwards them to its subclass.
-Thus, you will get callback for any other table view data source or delegate methods.
-You don't have to conform UITableViewDataSource or UITableViewDelegate, just conform to ExpyTableViewDataSource and ExpyTableViewDelegate and they will  forward you any unhandled methods.
+You will get callback for all of the UITableViewDataSource or UITableViewDelegate methods.
+Just conform to ExpyTableViewDataSource and ExpyTableViewDelegate and they will  forward you all methods, right after they are done with own implementations.

 ```swift
 extension ViewController{